 Anshul Shah

-I am a fourth-year PhD candidate at UC San Diego advised by Gerald Soosairaj, Leo Porter, and Bill Griswold.
-My research aims to enhance students’ readiness for careers in software development by identifying and addressing student struggles with program comprehension, AI-assisted programming, and code quality in large code bases.
-My work is interdisciplinary, encompassing elements of computing education, software engineering, and human-computer interaction (HCI).
+I am a final-year PhD candidate at UC San Diego advised by Gerald Soosairaj, Leo Porter, and Bill Griswold.
+My research aims to enhance students’ readiness for careers in software development by identifying and addressing student struggles while working on large code bases.
+As a result, my research focuses on program comprehension, AI-assisted programming, and code quality, encompassing elements of computing education, empirical software engineering, and human-computer interaction (HCI) research.
+My research to identify students’ struggles in large code bases received a Best Paper Award at ICER 2025—a premier computing education research venue.

-As an instructor-of-record, I taught an upper-division software engineering course that I created with Gerald Soosai Raj (my primary advisor) called “Working with Large Code Bases” that teaches students practical skills for modern software development.
-The course website, including lecture slides, lecture recordings, and the free, online textbook I created are all publicly available.
-I have been fortunate to receive the 2025 Doctoral Award for Excellence in Teaching from the Computer Science and Engineering Department at UC San Diego.
+As an instructor-of-record, I have taught 1) an upper-division software engineering course that I co-created with Gerald called “Working with Large Code Bases” and 2) the introductory computer science course for first-time programmers.
+For the “Working with Large Code Bases” course, the course website, including lecture slides, lecture recordings, and the free, online textbook I created are all publicly available.
+I received the 2025 Doctoral Award for Excellence in Teaching from the Computer Science and Engineering Department at UC San Diego for my work to create and teach this course.